Soldiers' and Sailors' Monument (Cleveland): Beginning of construction (1890–1894)

 Gleason et al. v.
 Cleveland was decided on June 21, 1892.
 Relying on the language of the original charter for Public Square from the Connecticut Land Company, it was deemed that the Monument Commission did not need permission from the city government to commence construction.
 This established the Monument Commission's control over the Southeast Quadrant.
 The circuit court judgment was reversed and the Monument Commission was given the authority to commence construction.
 Gleason wrote, “Our Gettysburg had been fought and won!”
 This cost the taxpayers $2,900 in legal fees.

 The city again offered any of the other three quadrants of the square to the commission on the basis that obstructing Euclid Avenue may not be desirable considering the city's rapid growth and potential future traffic issues.
 Other alternative locations presented included Lake View Cemetery, Wade Park, and the corner of Erie and Summit Streets which is approximately the location of modern-day Willard Park.
 The commission maintained that the Southeast quadrant was the only suitable and appropriate location for the yet unbuilt monument, although they continued to consider other options.

 A last-ditch legal action was taken by the city to stymie the construction of the monument in late September 1892.
 An injunction was requested by the city to the United States Circuit Court.
 In October, the judges in the case determined that the decision of the Ohio Supreme Court was binding and that the authority granted by the State Legislature to the Monument Commission was in keeping with the original land grant which stipulated that Public Square be preserved for “public use.”
 With this decision, the legal options to prevent the construction of the monument on the Southeast quadrant of Public Square had been fully exhausted.

 Stereoscopic image of Oliver Hazard Perry Statue likely between 1880 and 1890.

-On December 2, 1892, Scofield supervised the removal of the Commodore Oliver Hazard Perry statue and turned it over to city officials whereupon it was relocated to Wade Park.
+On December 2, 1892, Scofield supervised the removal of the Commodore Oliver Hazard Perry Monument and turned it over to city officials whereupon it was relocated to Wade Park.
 While the city had estimated the moving cost at $300–$500 and pled a lack of funds, the Commission paid only $89.00 for its removal.
 Likewise, the city had projected the cost of relocating the water pipe at between $2,000–$5,000 and the time to complete the work at five weeks.
 In the spring of 1893, a new city administration headed by Robert Blee, who supported the construction of the monument, finished the job in four days for a cost of $1,248.68.
 The Commissioners boasted that it cost far less and happened far quicker than the city had been claiming.
 Work on the construction of the monument began in earnest in the Spring of 1893 and continued throughout the entire year.
 By the time the monument was completed, over $272,800 had been spent on its construction which equates to over $7,000,000 today, adjusted for inflation.